krujos/pcf-workshop/README.md

 * The micro service will leverage a custom created service and service broker.
 The broker will be deployed to PCF.
 * The application will be fully automated for full continuous delivery using the blue/green deployment approach.
 * Remotely debuggable through an IDE
 * Run using a customized build pack
+* Is deployed on a student installed PCF installation on vCloud Air which is fully monitored

 The environment will dictate if we can include requirements on operational demonstrations (deployed PCF, Syslog draining, Ops metrics, etc).